How can I improve my wireless connectivity?

 - Rebooting both your Mac or PC and iPad

 While we may be able to suggest some things like the above, there may still be factors outside of our (and maybe even your) control that will affect the local network environment.
-If you are still experiencing poor performance after trying the suggestions, we recommend trying a wired connection instead, either USB for Mac-to-iPad or PC-to-iPad mode or Ethernet/Thunderbolt for Mac-to-Mac mode.
+If you are still experiencing poor performance after trying the suggestions, we recommend trying a wired connection instead, either USB for Mac-to-iPad and PC-to-iPad mode or Ethernet/Thunderbolt for Computer-to-Mac mode.

 Why do you suggest the 5GHz frequency band?